All Episodes

 They're obviously not obsessed with pessimism every day.

-They're not running around living their lives like the left wants them to, in palpable fear that they're one illness away from bankruptcy.
+They're not running around living their lives like the left wants them to in palpable fear that they're one illness away from bankruptcy.

 They're outliving their lives.

-They're trying to maintain control over their lives, and they're doing what they can to resist this onslaught from Washington.
+And they're doing what they can to resist this onslaught from Washington.

 And as I say, drive-by media, it's a non-story.